-Changes to your premium rate may be retroactive to the date you qualified to receive assistance.
+Changes to your premium rate may be retroactive to the date you qualified to receive assistance (to a maximum of six retroactive years from the current calendar year).
 In the meantime, please continue to pay the premium invoices you are receiving.
 If a collection agency contacts you, please advise them that you have applied for Regular Premium Assistance.
 As long as you are a resident of B.C., your MSP coverage will not be cancelled due to overdue or unpaid premiums.

 MSP premium invoicing is administered by the Ministry of Finance, through Revenue Services of British Columbia.
 Go to Medical Services Plan Invoicing to see if the information you need is there.
 If it is not, please contact Revenue Services of British Columbia to discuss your invoice.

 To discuss your specific situation, call the telephone number provided by the collection agency.

 How is MSP able to verify my income with the Canada Revenue Agency (CRA)?

 If you have already registered for premium assistance, you do not need to register again for future years.

 The most common reason is that your net income has changed compared to the previous year.
 Health Insurance BC performs income verifications through the Canada Revenue Agency (CRA) annually and if your net income has changed then your subsidy level can be affected.